-The design of new/modified buildings in Liverpool city centre must:
+The design of the street elevations of buildings must:

-- 1. Contribute positively to the streetscape and public domain by means of high quality architecture and robust selection of materials and finishes. - 2.
-Provide richness of detail and architectural interest especially at visually prominent parts of buildings such as lower levels and roof tops. - 3.
-Clearly define the adjoining streets, street corners and public spaces and avoid ambiguous external spaces with poor pedestrian amenity and security. - 4.
-Seek to reduce the urban heat island effect by selecting lighter coloured external finishes.
+- Contribute positively to the streetscape and public domain by means of high quality architecture and robust selection of materials and finishes. - Provide richness of detail and architectural interest especially at visually prominent parts of buildings such as lower levels and roof tops. - Clearly define the adjoining streets, street corners and public spaces and avoid ambiguous external spaces with poor pedestrian amenity and security. - Seek to reduce the urban heat island effect by selecting lighter coloured external finishes.

-- Design new buildings that adjoin existing buildings, particularly heritage buildings and those of architectural merit so that they consider: - a) the street 'wall' alignment and building envelope; - b) the 'depth' within the façade; - c) facade proportions; and - d) the response to the corners at street intersections. - 2.
-Provide balconies and terraces appropriately orientated where buildings face public spaces. - 3.
-Articulate façades to address the street, proportion the building, provide 'depth' in the street wall when viewed obliquely along the street and add visual interest. - Use high quality robust finishes and avoid finishes with high maintenance costs, and those susceptible to degradation due to a corrosive environment.
-Large expanses of rented concrete finish is discouraged. - 5.
-Select lighter-coloured materials for external finishes including roofs and avoid the use of darker-coloured materials (e.g. black, charcoal) to reduce the urban heat island effect. - Maximise glazing in the facades for retail uses. - 7.
-For residential components of buildings, do not use highly reflective finishes and curtain wall glazing above ground floor level. - 8.
-Construct only minor projections up to 600mm from building walls into the public space.
-These must not add to the GFA and must provide a benefit, such as: - a) expressed cornice lines that assist in enhancing the definition of the street; or - b) projections such as entry canopies that add visual interest and amenity. - 9.
-Do not locate communication towers such as mobile phone towers, but excluding satellite dishes, on residential buildings or mixed use buildings with a residential component. - 10.
-Incorporate roof top structures, such as air conditioning and lift motor rooms, into the architectural design of the building. - 11.
-Screen air conditioning units on balconies. - 12.
+- Design new buildings that adjoin existing buildings, particularly heritage buildings and those of architectural merit so that they consider: - the street 'wall' alignment and building envelope; - the 'depth' within the façade; - c) facade proportions; and - the response to the corners at street intersections. d) - Provide balconies and terraces apppropriately orientated where buildings face public - Articulate façades to address the street, proportion the building, provide 'depth' in the street wall when viewed obliquely along the street and add visual interest. - Use high quality robust finishes and avoid finishes with high maintenance costs, and those susceptible to degradation due to a corrosive environment. .
+Large expanses of rented concrete finish is discouraged. - Select lighter-coloured materials for external finishes including roofs and avoid the use of darker-coloured materials (e.g. black, charcoal) to reduce the urban heat island effect. - Maximise glazing in the facades for retail uses. - For residential components of buildings, do not use highly reflective finishes and curtain wall glazing above ground floor level. - Construct only minor projections up to 600mm from building walls into the public space.
+These must not add to the GFA and must provide a benefit, such as: - expressed cornice lines that assist in enhancing the definition of the street; or - projections such as entry canopies that add visual interest and amenity. - Do not locate communication towers such as mobile phone towers, but excluding satellite dishes, on residential buildings or mixed use buildings with a residential component. - &.10.
+Incorporate roof top structures, such as air conditioning and lift motor rooms, into the architectural design of the building. - 9.11.
+Screen air conditioning units on balconies. - 40.12.
 No clothes drying facilities to be allowed on balconies.